Histology: Fixation

 Formalin fixation leads to degradation of mRNA, miRNA, and DNA as well as denaturation and modification of proteins in tissues.
 However, extraction and analysis of nucleic acids and proteins from formalin-fixed, paraffin-embedded tissues is possible using appropriate protocols.

 Selection and trimming

 Selection is the choice of relevant tissue in cases where it is not necessary to put the entire original tissue mass through further processing.
-The remainder may remain fixated in case it needs to be examined at a later time.
+The remainder may remain fixed in case it needs to be examined at a later time.

 Trimming is the cutting of tissue samples in order to expose the relevant surfaces for later sectioning.
 It also creates tissue samples of appropriate size to fit into cassettes.

 Embedding

 Tissues are embedded in a harder medium both as a support and to allow the cutting of thin tissue slices.
 In general, water must first be removed from tissues (dehydration) and replaced with a medium that either solidifies directly, or with an intermediary fluid (clearing) that is miscible with the embedding media.